micmejia/bible-dump/AMPC/Matthew/Matt 28.md

-Go then and make disciples of all the nations, baptizing them [^b]into the name of the Father and of the Son and of the Holy Spirit,
+Go then and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit,